awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 ## Creating an RDS Proxy<a name="rds-proxy-creating"></a>

  To manage connections for a specified set of DB instances, you can create a proxy\.
-You can associate a proxy with an RDS for MariaDB, RDS for MySQL, or RDS for PostgreSQL DB instance\.
+You can associate a proxy with an RDS for MariaDB, RDS for Microsoft SQL Server, RDS for MySQL, or RDS for PostgreSQL DB instance\.

 ### AWS Management Console<a name="rds-proxy-creating.console"></a>